exonum/exonum-doc/src/glossary.md

-Serialization of [data stored in the blockchain](#stored-datatype) and [messages](#message) into a platform-independent sequence of bytes according to the set of rules defined by the Exonum framework.
+Serialization of [data stored in the blockchain](#stored-datatype) and [messages](#message) into a platform-independent sequence of bytes according to the set of rules defined by the Protobud serialization format.
 Binary serialization is used in Exonum for cryptographic operations, such as computing
 [hashes](#hash) and [digital signing](#digital-signature).
 It is implemented both in [the core](#core) and in [the light client library](#light-client).

-Exonum serialization format is optimized to provide almost zero-cost deserialization in low-level programming environments (such as Rust).

 !!! tip
     See [*Serialization*](architecture/serialization.md) for more details.